 We're currently investigating an issue where the Elite Turbo Muin Smart B+ is registering abnormally high readings when paired with a speed sensor.

-The virtual power curve for the Turbo Muin available under the Speed + Classic Trainer menu is intended for the Turbo Muin Fluid, not the Turbo Muin Smart B+ or any of the newer Turbo Muin models.
+The estimated power curve for the Turbo Muin available under the Speed + Classic Trainer menu is intended for the Turbo Muin Fluid, not the Turbo Muin Smart B+ or any of the newer Turbo Muin models.

 Since the Turbo Muin Smart B+ is designed to give accurate readings with the Misuro B+ as a power source and we've resolved the issue with the Misuro B+ not sending power readings, we're not planning to develop a zPower curve for the Turbo Muin Smart B+ at this time.